rwhitworth/one-hour-projects/README.md

 * 2015-07-10 - Trivia Crack Cheat demo.
 Requires Fiddler and FaceBook's version of Trivia Crack.
 A lunchtime project.
 * 2015-07-10 - get-repos.pl, a script to list the repositories for a user.
 * 2015-07-11 - <a href="https://rwhitworth.github.io/one-hour-projects/charts.html">c3/d3 charts</a>.
 A 'baby is sleeping' project of less than one hour.
+* 2015-07-19 - Bowling Scores, a C program to calculate a score in 10 pin bowling

 # "Completed" Non-Projects
 Work done for other projects that I want to track.